-That warning was issued just this week, with word that a bear was spotted on the Churchill River about 20 minutes away from town!
-It’s aurora season up there, not quite polar bear season yet, but things are changing all over the planet and people need to be aware of what those changes will bring.
+That warning was issued just this week in Churchill, Manitoba, with word that a bear was spotted on the Churchill River about 20 minutes away from town.
+It’s aurora season up there, not quite polar bear season yet, but things are changing all over the planet and people need to be aware of what those changes could bring.

-In Churchill, there’s that helpful warning.
+In Churchill, they issued a helpful warning.
 In Longyearbyen, Norway, the reaction to a polar bear near the community was much stronger: the animal was shot dead by police.

 Polar bears can be seen as beautiful creatures worthy of support and protection; they can also be seen as a dangerous nuisance that must be eliminated.

 To help clarify the situation, scientists, environmentalists and digital media content creators believe that information and understanding can be helpful.
 A better sense of what we all might to do help protect polar bears and reduce the risks associated if we encounter them is an empathetic approach beneficial to both parties.
 Some people think technology, and in particular augmented and virtual reality applications, can help boost that approach.